errai/errai-tutorial/README.md

 Code and Refresh (development mode)
 ----------------

 Using GWT's Super Dev Mode, it is possible to instantly view changes to client-side code by simply refreshing the browser window.

+If you're using the Google Plugin for Eclipse or IntelliJ Ultimate Edition follow [these instructions](http://docs.jboss.org/errai/latest/errai/reference/html_single/#_running_and_debugging_in_your_ide_using_gwt_tooling) to start development mode.

-You should be able to start the demo in development mode with this single command:
+Alternatively, you should be able to start the demo in development mode with this single command:

     % mvn clean gwt:run